Multi-Tenant Architecture: The Hard Parts

 return db.users.query({ id: userId });

-// Returns ANY user, from ANY tenant.
-Whoops.
+// Returns ANY user, from ANY tenant

 }